btcguide/btcguide.github.io/_pages/known-issues/hardware/cobo.md

 Note that developers working on the project needn't be malicious for issues to occur as their computers could be hacked.

 #### Supply Chain Interference
-The [company][1], team, and likely the manufacturing and assembly are conducted in China.
+The [company][1], team, and likely the manufacturing and assembly are based in China.
 Even with the team and a co-founder's wealth of engineering experience from Google, Facebook, and IBM, the supply chain could be a point of risk.

 As discovered by Amazon in a [Bloomberg report][2] in 2015, there have been companies with unknown microchips added to their products alleged to be from the Chinese government.
 Another risk is backdoors such as [Huawei's routers][3] between 2009 - 2011, BLU Android phones [reported by Ars Technica][4] in 2016, or with [Huawei phones][5] in 2020.